voldien/SuperResolution/README.md

 ```

 ## Run Python In Background (Server)
 When running python script as background process, it will still be terminated if closing the terminal window.
-However, with the **nohup** it can fixed.
+However, with the **nohup** it can be run in the background as well close the terminal window.

 ```bash
 nohup python3 superresolution/SuperResolution.py ...your arguments... &